knoffi/pokeBattleSim/README.md

-# cityQuiz
+# pokeBattleSim
-Desctop application to test your knowledge about cities and countries.
-Best players will be stored in a highscore.
+Desctop application to let your team of classical pokemon fight against a team of your friends.

+Frontend: Typescript (React, Electron)

+Backend: Java (Spring)